tcl9876/jax-ddpm/README.md

 - [x] write basic training code
 - [x] test training code on small-scale (CIFAR-10) and achieve good result
 - [x] improve logging, metrics, and evaluation (probably wandb so that experiment runs can be shared online)
-- [ ] make compatible with diffusers, specifically the samplers, and possibly incorporate their U-Net as well.
+- [x] make compatible with diffusers, specifically the samplers, and possibly incorporate their U-Net as well.
-- [ ] implement everything karras-EDM related and achieve good result
 - [ ] train latent diffusion model on imagenet 256 at f=8
 - [ ] implement gradient checkpointing and mixed-precision training, and any further memory reductions (especially with respect to optimizer state)
+- [ ] try everything karras-EDM related and test results
 - [ ] work on dataloader for LAION dataset, that might include pre-computed text and/or image embeddings
 - [ ] write training script for a text-to-image latent diffusion model